NPDeehan/Camunda-Workshop-Utility-Processes/README.md

 At the moment adding a user to an organization is a bit of a pain since you have to do it one by one.
 So i've created two new methods od adding users to an organization in bulk.

 #### Install and Setup
+You’ll need a Camunda 8 Cluster (the easiest place to do that is[ Camunda SaaS](http://camunda.io/)).
+Then the fun can start!
+Upload the bpmn models and the forms from their respective folders and add them to your Camunda 8 account.
+From the modeler you can deploy the processes to a cluster.

-To access the API you'll need to create some credentials you'll need a `client_id` and `client_secret` it's easy to create those - [Follow the instructions here](https://docs.camunda.io/docs/apis-tools/administration-api/authentication/#client-credentials-and-scopes)
+Before starting and instance you'll need to get access the API.
+To create some credentials you'll need a `client_id` and `client_secret` it's easy to create those - [Follow the instructions here](https://docs.camunda.io/docs/apis-tools/administration-api/authentication/#client-credentials-and-scopes)

 You then need to use the `client_id` and `client_secret` to create an `access_token` (this is also detailed in the above link).